anoopgcmz/web-scrapping-using-PHP/README.md

 # web-scrapping-using-PHP
 Multiple website scraping using  PHP.
-Got the single website scraping code from online and i edited it for multiple websites. looking for more users to edit it
+Got the single website scraping code from online and i edited it for multiple websites. looking for more users to edit it.<br>
 This is a test from Awok.com for php developers